RnewGrab Deal : upto 20% off on live classes - SCHEDULE CALL Rnew

 What Is Exactly an Apex Method in Salesforce and How You Can Create one?

-An Apex method is defined as the combination of several statements that share some common characteristics and behavior and therefore, they are categorized together so that they can perform a particular operation based on a query.
+An Apex method is defined as the combination of several statements that share some common characteristics and behavior.
+Therefore, they are categorized together so that they can perform a particular operation based on a query.

-To use an Apex method you need to call or invoke it.
-For the creation of the method in the Apex Set class, We can create an Apex Set method by following the syntax given below-
+To use an Apex method, you need to call or invoke it.
+You must know what are access modifiers and what are they for the creation of the method in the Apex Set class, We can create an Apex Set method by following the syntax given below-

 Modifier returnValueType methodName(list of parameters) { // method body; }